Skip to content

 ansible-playbook --check playbook.yaml

-• Lets write some playbooks tasks with parameters
+• Let’s write some playbook tasks with parameters.

-• Take a look on 004-list-files.yaml and follow the instructions in the comments
+• Take a look on 004-list-files.yaml and follow the instructions in the comments.